rootcathacking/awscracknip/README.md

 Depends on your used storage and your EC2 instance plus runtime.
 A good place to check beforehand ist https://instances.vantage.sh/

-For the default instance (g4dn.xlarge) and without storage costs, one can expect roughly 0,75€ per running hour.
-With the p3 instances this can go up to 20-25€ per hour.
+For the default instance (g5.xlarge) and without storage costs, depending on the region, one can expect roughly 1-2$ per running hour.
+With the p3 instances this can go up to 20-35€ per hour.
 However these instances are very very powerfull.
-At this point this is basically pay2win.